Guidance

 There is separate guidance explaining all the organisation details that you need to supply, and how to structure the information.

-If you’re registering subsidiaries, there is a separate journey in the service and you will submit a separate CSV with subsidiary details.
-Full guidance will be published later in the year but you can see how to structure a groups and subsidiaries file.
+If you’re registering subsidiaries, you’ll need to submit a separate CSV with subsidiary details.
+Check how to structure a groups and subsidiaries file.

 3. Prepare your data as a CSV file: download templates